 If you were in a car accident in Georgia, chances are your vehicle will need repair or even replacement.
 This can leave you wondering how to get around without your main mode of transportation.
 Thankfully, you can obtain a rental car while your own vehicle is being fixed (or while you’re negotiating a settlement with the at-fault driver’s insurance company).
-And if the accident was not your fault, you should not have to pay for the costs of your rental car.
+If the accident was not your fault, you should not have to pay for the costs of your rental car.

 Most of the time, yes.
 At least, they should.

 The person who caused your accident (usually another driver) is ultimately liable for all expenses from a crash in Georgia.
 That includes rental car fees as you wait to get your vehicle repaired.
 In most cases, that means you’ll need to file an insurance claim with the driver’s auto insurance company.
-If you have rental car costs while your car is in the repair shop, those costs can be included in your claim and as part of your settlement.
+If you have rental car costs while your car is in the repair shop, those costs can count in your claim and as part of your settlement.

-Insurance companies are known for seeking out ways to pay less, deny a claim, or drag out the process hoping you’ll accept a lower amount or drop the claim altogether.
+Insurance companies are notorious for seeking out ways to pay less, deny a claim, or drag out the process hoping you’ll accept a lower amount or drop the claim altogether.
 That’s where an Atlanta car accident lawyer can help.
 An experienced lawyer will help you build a strong insurance claim and negotiate with the insurance company if they try to offer you much less than you deserve.
-They can also help speed up the process so you ideally get paid sooner.
+They can also help speed up the process so you ideally get compensation sooner.

 Check your insurance policy to find out whether or not you purchased rental insurance.
 If you do carry it, filing a claim can help if you were in an uninsured motorist accident and the driver did not have insurance to pay your costs.